 We held a sales training webinar on “How to Do Cold Emailing” and here is a recording of that event and the slides for you to download.

 If you sell something, you likely send some type of cold emails.
-And while cold emailing can be difficult in terms of getting replies and engaged, there are some small things that you can do to improve your results and effectiveness and we discuss those in this webinar.
+And while cold emailing can be difficult in terms of getting replies and engagement, there are some small things that you can do to improve your results and effectiveness and we discuss those in this webinar.

 Focus more on not getting your cold email instantly deleted